tdetry/psus-intern/README.md

 # psus-intern

-I learnt python using leetcode exercises
+I learned postgres using the exercise provided within the subtask.